-The Department of National Defence requests the sewage effluent sampling be required monthly only when the site is ramped up.
+Sewage sampling is conducted if the outfall sump requires discharge.
 The sampling point is FOD-2, the end of the sewage outfall pipe, as shown on the FOX-3 Site Plan Drawing.

 Sewage effluent samples will be analyzed for:

 Biochemical Oxygen Demand (BOD), fecal coliforms, pH, phenols, and oil & grease.